liuhaha0607/nanopore-zscore-analysis/README.md

 See the `LICENSE` file for the full license text.

-The MIT License applies only to the original code contained in this repository.
-It does not grant rights to any proprietary third-party model, maptable, software, data, or other restricted material referred to in this documentation.
+The MIT License applies to the original code contained in this repository.